Shannon's 21 help No. 15 Texas Tech hold off Oklahoma 69-67 - WHIZ News

 Santos-Silva scored 12 points in the first half and Shannon added 10 for the Red Raiders, who shot 59% before the break.
 Oklahoma’s Manek scored two points on 1-for-6 shooting in the first half.

-Shannon scored 20 points before he committed his fourth foul, with Texas Tech ahead by four and just over eight minutes remaining.

-Santos-Silva powered through Manek for a basket that put Texas Tech up 60-55 with under four minutes remaining.

-Santos-Silva and Shannon both fouled out 21 seconds apart, giving the Sooners hope.
+Santos-Silva and Shannon fouled out 21 seconds apart late in the game, giving the Sooners hope.

 McClung sliced through Oklahoma’s defense for a layup to push the lead to four with 30 seconds remaining.
 Harmon’s layup for Oklahoma trimmed Texas Tech’s lead to 65-63 with 15.7 seconds to go.